Bi2Te_xSe_y series studied by resistivity and thermopower

 For thermoelectric applications, it is important to optimize the figure of merit $zT$.
 In applications that do not require maintaining a temperature gradient, the power factor $S^2/\rho$ should be maximized.
 The power factor ranges between 10 to 50~$\mu$W/(K$^2$cm) for the series of the samples we study here.
 These values are similar to those of Sokolov {\emph et al}, and display a similar doping dependence.\cite{sokolov07} Maximum power factor of 50~$\mu$W/(K$^2$cm) takes place for $x=2$, and minimum 10~$\mu$W/(K$^2$cm) occurs for $x=1$ where both the thermopower and the resistivity are maximum.

-Fig.~\ref{fig:TEP}(b) shows a detailed temperature dependence of thermopower $S(T)$ for nine different compositions $x$.
-All of the samples are either $n$ or $p$ type.
-The only exception is the $x=0.9$ sample, which is $p$-type at high temperatures, and $n$-type below $\sim 50$ K. Leaving the $x=0.9$ composition aside, let us focus on the temperature dependence of thermopower in the other nine compounds.
+Figure~\ref{fig:TEP}(b) shows a detailed temperature dependence of thermopower $S(T)$ for nine different compositions $x$.
+All of the samples are either $p$ or $n$ type, and a clear progression can be seen from Bi$_2$Te$_3$ towards Bi$_2$Se$_3$.
+While this gradual change from $p$ to $n$ type conductor has been long known, our results also show a very detailed and systematic progression of the temperature dependence of thermopower.
+The only exception is the $x=0.9$ sample, which is $p$-type at high temperatures, and $n$-type below $\sim 50$ K. Leaving the $x=0.9$ composition momentarily aside, let us focus on the temperature dependence of thermopower in the remaining eight compounds.
+The thermopower of a heavily-doped semiconductor on the metallic side of the metal-insulator transition is given by:\cite{goldsmid64}